 Interested in sharing your science more widely?
-Whether you’re new to science communication, or looking for some fresh ideas, here are some programs from BEACON and beyond.
+Whether you’re new to broader impacts, or looking for some fresh ideas, here are some programs from BEACON and beyond.
 This list will be kept up to date and is not exhaustive.
 If you have corrections or additions, please email email@example.com.

 Some recent columns in Nature on why and how to get your work out there: